cloudblue/connect-python-openapi-client/README.md

 ## Development
-We use `isort` library to order and format our imports, and we check it using `flake8-isort` library (automatically on `flake8` run).
+We use `isort` library to order and format our imports, and `black` - to format the code.
+We check it using `flake8-isort` and `flake8-black` libraries (automatically on `flake8` run).
-For convenience you may run `poetry run isort .` to order imports.
+For convenience you may run `isort . && black .` to format the code.

 ## Documentation